Dark solitons in a trapped gas of long-range interacting bosons: Single and Multiple Dark Solitons

-In a similar vein, we can explore the configuration involving two dark solitons, as shown in Fig.~\ref{ex_stab_ds3}.
+In a similar vein, we can explore the configuration involving two dark solitons (again numerically obtained from solving Eqs.~(\ref{adc2})-(\ref{adc2b})), as shown in Fig.~\ref{ex_stab_ds3}.
 Here, there exist two anomalous modes, associated with negative energy, as discussed in~\cite{markus2,djf,siambook}, already at the local limit of $\beta=0$.
-One of these modes (the lowest nonzero frequency of the BdG spectrum) corresponds to the in-phase oscillation of the two dark solitons with the same frequency as that of a single soliton, while the other one corresponds to the out-of-phase motion that has been experimentally observed, e.g., in the experiments of~\cite{markus2,markus1}.
+One of these modes (the lowest nonzero frequency of the BdG spectrum) corresponds to the in-phase oscillation of the two dark solitons with the same frequency as that of a single soliton, while the other one corresponds to the out-of-phase motion that has been experimentally observed~\cite{markus2,markus1}.
 Indeed, in the $\beta=0$ limit, both the relative positions of the solitary waves and the vibration mode frequencies can be predicted.
-In particular, according to the prediction of~\cite{markus2}, the solitary wave positions are found to be $x_1=-x_2=w(64/\Omega^2)$, where $w$ is the Lambert $w$-function, which is defined as the inverse of $\eta(w)=w e^{w}$.
-This prediction yields $x_1=-x_2=1.7103$ for the choice of $\Omega=0.1$, while numerically we find $x_1=-x_2=1.7198$ in very good agreement with the theory, confirming that we are close to the TF limit for the local nonlinearity case.
-The corresponding BdG modes are for the in-phase vibration: $\omega_1=\Omega/\sqrt{2}$, while for the out-of-phase one $\omega_2=\sqrt{\Omega^2+64 \exp(-4 x_1)}/\sqrt{2}$.
+In particular, according to the prediction of~\cite{markus2}, the solitary wave positions are found to be $x_1=-x_2=(1/4) w(64/\Omega^2)$, where $w$ is the Lambert $w$-function, which is defined as the inverse of $\eta(w)=w e^{w}$.
+This prediction yields $x_1=-x_2=1.7103$ for the choice of $\Omega=0.1$, while numerically we find $x_1=-x_2=1.7198$ (from the location of the zero-crossings of the numerical solution, signaling the soliton positions) in very good agreement with the theory, confirming that we are close to the TF limit for the local nonlinearity case.
+The corresponding BdG modes are for the in-phase vibration: $\omega_1=\Omega/\sqrt{2}$, while for the out-of-phase one: $\omega_2=\sqrt{\Omega^2+64 \exp(-4 x_1)}/\sqrt{2}$.
 Here, for instance the latter mode is theoretically predicted to have $\omega_2=0.1980$ and is numerically found to have $\omega_2=0.1992$, i.e., nearly at $2 \Omega$.

 These BdG modes, analogously to what we had observed in the case of a single dark soliton are significantly upshifted in frequency as $\beta$ increases.
 For instance, in the case of $\beta=\Omega=0.1$, we find that the lower in-phase oscillation is associated with a frequency of $\omega_{IP}=0.1728$ (while this frequency was $0.0756$ i.e., close to $\Omega/\sqrt{2}$, indeed well below the trap frequency $\Omega=0.1$, in the local case of $\beta=0$).
 On the other hand, the higher out-of-phase oscillation is found to be $\omega_{OP}=0.3276$.
 The relevant eigenfrequencies are illustrated in the BdG analysis of the bottom panels of Fig.~\ref{ex_stab_ds3}, both for the local case of $\beta=0$ (incorporating also the analytical predictions via red stars, for the anomalous modes and the asymptotic frequencies of the ground state TF cloud), and for the nonlocal one of $\beta \neq 0$.